jeffpar/pcjs/blog/_posts/2016/2016-12-02-debugging-pdp-11-issues.md

-After loading the "MD-11 11/70 CPU EXERCISER" paper tape image directly into memory using the **Read** button (*not* **Load**), and then loading the "RT-11 v4.0" disk image into drive RK0, and then finally issuing a few preliminary Debugger commands:
+After loading the "MD-11 11/70 CPU EXERCISER" paper tape image directly into memory using the **Read** button (*not* **Load**), and then loading the "RT-11 v4.0" disk image into drive RK0, and then finally issuing a few preliminary PCjs Debugger commands:

 	m rk11 on; bp 005254

 we're ready to "let 'er rip," either by using the Debugger `g` command or clicking the **Run** button.

-You'll see a variety of disk-related messages from the RK11 component in the Control Panel window, which serves both as the Debugger's output window and as the 11/70's terminal window.
+You'll see a variety of disk-related messages from the RK11 component in the PChs Debugger window, which serves both as the Debugger's output window and as the 11/70's terminal window.
 The output begins with:

 	running